selkasse/node-cli-course/README.md

   rm -rf ~/.npm/_npx
   ```

-## Disable Warning when using ESM

-- Edit the shebang like so:
+- To disable warning when using ESM, edit your shebang like so:

   `// #!/usr/bin/env -S node --no-warnings`